ufjschool/ob-s14/drafts/final/Psychics.md

 The most powerful part of our bodies is our higher consciousness.
 It is soul-driven and will not steer us wrong if we learn to tune into it.
 The energy field compromises everything: the mind, body and soul.
 It takes care of our physical and non-physical, she said.
 A type of nonproductive thought pattern is experienced by people who live in fear from past experiences that are brought into the present and future.

-Green is working on her certification as a Certified Holistic Nurse through the American Holistic Nurses Association.
-On her down time, Green works at the Wellness Center that she and her husband have owned for almost 35 years.
+Green is working on her certification as a certified holistic nurse through the American Holistic Nurses Association.
+On her downtime, Green works at the Wellness Center that she and her husband have owned for almost 35 years.
 She also enjoys the company of her husband, Adlai; three children, Ian, Arielle and Alexa; and her 85-year-old mother, Harriet Storyk.
 She anticipates writing another book in a couple of years.

 “We are amazing beings with all the answers within ourselves to lead a healthy and productive life,” Green said.